Chelsea Girl (album)

-Chelsea Girl is the debut solo album and second studio album by German singer Nico.
+Chelsea Girl is the debut solo album by the German singer Nico, produced by Tom Wilson.
 It was released in October 1967 by Verve Records and was recorded following Nico's collaboration with the Velvet Underground on their 1967 debut studio album.
-It was produced by Tom Wilson, who added string and flute arrangements against the wishes of Nico.
 The title is a reference to Andy Warhol's 1966 film Chelsea Girls, in which Nico starred.

 Much of the album features instrumental work and songwriting credits from Velvet Underground members Lou Reed, Sterling Morrison, and John Cale.
-The song "I'll Keep It with Mine" was written by Bob Dylan, while three songs are by Jackson Browne, who contributes guitar.
+"I'll Keep It with Mine" was written by Bob Dylan, while three songs are by Jackson Browne, who contributed guitar.
+Wilson added string and flute arrangements against the wishes of Nico.

 Background

 After collaborating as a singer with the Velvet Underground on their debut The Velvet Underground & Nico (recorded in 1966 and released in March of the following year), Warhol superstar Nico toured with the band in Andy Warhol's Exploding Plastic Inevitable (EPI) multimedia roadshow.
-Before the EPI came to an end in 1967, Nico took up residence in a New York City coffeehouse as a solo folk chanteuse; accompanied in turn by guitarists, such as Tim Hardin, Jackson Browne, and also her Velvet Underground bandmates Lou Reed, Sterling Morrison and John Cale.
+Before the EPI came to an end in 1967, Nico took up residence in a New York City coffeehouse as a solo folk chanteuse; accompanied in turn by guitarists such as Tim Hardin, Jackson Browne, and also her Velvet Underground bandmates Lou Reed, Sterling Morrison and John Cale.

 Composition

 Some of the accompanists wrote songs for Nico to sing, and these form the backbone of Chelsea Girl.
 Browne contributed "The Fairest of the Seasons", "These Days", and "Somewhere There's a Feather", while Hardin contributed "Eulogy to Lenny Bruce".
 "Wrap Your Troubles in Dreams" by Lou Reed was part of the earliest Velvet Underground repertoire (which did not surface as a Velvet Underground recording until it was included in the 1995 box set Peel Slowly and See), and Reed, Cale and Morrison in various combinations contributed four more songs.
-Additionally, Bob Dylan gave her one of his songs to record: "I'll Keep It with Mine".
+Bob Dylan gave her one of his songs to record: "I'll Keep It with Mine".

-Musically, Chelsea Girl can be described as a cross between chamber folk and 1960s baroque pop.
+Chelsea Girl can be described as a cross between chamber folk and 1960s baroque pop.
 The musical backing is relatively simple, consisting of one or two guitars or, alternatively, a keyboard instrument, played by either Browne or (a combination of) her Velvet Underground colleagues, but there are no drums or bass instruments, hence the absence of Velvets drummer Maureen Tucker, and adding to the chamber folk feel of the music are the string and flute overdubs added to the initial recordings by producer Tom Wilson and arranger Larry Fallon without involving or consulting Nico.